 (It's not correct to use ± before the root, since both square roots are added - one of them just happens to be negative.)

 Functions not only have names; they also have arguments, parameters being passed to the function.
-For example, the famous trigonometric functions sin(p) cos(p) tan(p) all require an angle p.
-In Shwa, we use a box notation for the function and its arguments, separated by spaces.
-If the result of one function is an argument to another, the boxes may nest, as shown below.
+For example, the famous trigonometric functions sin(α) cos(α) tan(α) all require an angle α.
+In Shwa, we use simple spaces to separate the arguments from the function name and from each other.

-The difference sign is used between numbers to indicate a special form of subtraction whose result is always positive: difference.
+When it replaces the subtraction sign between two numbers, it indicates the difference between them, which is always positive.
 For example, we say that New York is the same distance from San Francisco as San Francisco is from New York, not its negative.

 The two Modulo functions - quotient and modulus - are a variant of division.
 The main use of these functions is to perform conversions of numbers from one form into another: into integers, real numbers, or multiples of a modulus.
-In the expressions a quot b or a mod b, a is called the dividend and b is called the divisor.
-The result of quot is called the quotient, and the result of mod is called the modulus or remainder.
+In the expression a ÷ b, a is called the dividend and b is called the divisor.
+The result of quot is called the quotient, and the result of mod is called the remainder.